zimolzak/cv/README.md

 electronic health record data, *clinical research informatics,* or *phenotyping.* I interpret clinical language and systems for data pull engineers/analysts, or vice versa (interpreting technical language for clinical investigators).
-I access a data warehouse covering $> 20$ million unique individuals, and billions of observations, from 1999 to the present, aggregated from 130 VA sites (but incompletely standardized/harmonized).
+I access a data warehouse covering more than 20 million unique individuals, and billions of observations, from 1999 to the present, aggregated from 130 VA sites (but incompletely standardized/harmonized).
 Major projects include disseminating algorithms to detect missed laboratory test follow-ups, and clinical trials matching.
 I also work as a **teaching attending** on the VA hospitalist service, supervising house staff and students.
 Supervisors:
-Hardeep Singh, Chris Amos, Andrew Caruso, Lindsey Gay.
+Hardeep Singh, Fasiha Kanwal, Jessica Davila, Chris Amos, Andrew Caruso, Lindsey Gay.

 **Clinical informatician,** Massachusetts Veterans Epidemiology Research and Information Center (MAVERIC), 10/20/2014-11/9/2018. **Assistant